ducky4life/ns-login/README.md

 ## Usage (github actions)

-1. [fork the repository](https://github.com/ducky4life/ns-login/fork) or [import it to a private repository](https://github.com/new/import) to avoid leaking passwords in plaintext if using `nation,password` format
+1. [fork the repository](https://github.com/ducky4life/ns-login/fork) or copy `https://github.com/ducky4life/ns-login.git` and [import it to a private repository](https://github.com/new/import) to avoid leaking passwords in plaintext if using `nation,password` format
 2. create new action repository secret named PASSWORD with your switcher password by going to
    ```
    https://github.com/[github username]/[repo name]/settings/secrets/actions